IdleRPGBot/okapi-rewrite/README.md

 There is a [podman image](https://quay.io/repository/gelbpunkt/okapi) for okapi.

-There are several enviroment variables to configure it:
+There are several environment variables to configure it:

 - `PORT` sets the port to listen on.
 Defaults to 3000
 - `PROXY_URL` sets the URL for a custom proxy we use internally.
 Can be ignored.